-Students with chronic medical problems that have an effect on school attendance may be put on a chronic health plan.
-Parents of students with chronic health problems that they believe would make their student eligible should contact the attendance clerk at the high school to find out more information.
+Students with chronic medical problems that affect school attendance may be put on a chronic health plan.
+Parents of students with chronic health problems that they believe would make their student eligible should contact the high school's attendance clerk for more information.
 Documentation from a licensed physician of the medical problem and its effect on school attendance will be required.